-This article provides instructions to obtain a Single Point Position solution using hardware from the Piksi® Multi Evaluation Kit.
+This article provides instructions to obtain a Single Point Position solution using hardware from the Piksi Multi Evaluation Kit.
 It is important to mention this can be possible with Duro as well.
-Please be sure to complete all prerequisites before proceeding with the guide.
+Be sure to complete all prerequisites before proceeding with the article.

 Standalone GNSS Position

 Note: A Single Point Position (SPP) solution is a standalone autonomous GNSS position solution, with an accuracy of few meters.
 SBAS are satellite-based augmentation systems that provide corrections to obtain better accuracy than SPP (about one meter).
 Both SPP and SBAS provide an absolute position and only one receiver is required.

 In this section, you will use one Piksi Multi to display a SPP or SBAS-corrected position on the Swift Console.

 Place the GNSS antenna on a tripod or on other stable structure with an unobstructed sky view.